The Rowney Trust

 Overview

 The Rowney Trust was registered as a charity on 19 July 2006 and operates throughout England and Wales.
 With annual expenditure of approximately £215,671 (as of April 2024), the trust makes charitable grants for general charitable purposes as determined by the trustees' discretion.
 The trust is chaired by Charles Edward Samuel Whitbread, a member of the historic Whitbread family with longstanding connections to Southill Park in Bedfordshire.
-The trust operates with a highly selective approach to grant-making, primarily supporting organizations with which the trustees have existing personal relationships.
-The trust does not typically accept unsolicited applications from organizations unknown to the trustees.
+The trust operates with a highly selective approach to grant-making, primarily supporting organisations with which the trustees have existing personal relationships.
+The trust does not typically accept unsolicited applications from organisations unknown to the trustees.

 Funding Priorities